Tag Archives: Big Muddy

 Continental Divide

-Reid Dickie Continental divides define watersheds and can be found on every continent except Antarctica.
-The Great Divide, which stretches from Alaska through the Rockies into Mexico, and eventually along the Andes in South America, is the best known continental divide … Continue reading
+Continental divides define watersheds and can be found on every continent except Antarctica.
+The Great Divide, which stretches from Alaska through the Rockies into Mexico, and eventually along the Andes in South America, is the best known continental divide in North America, however, it’s not the only one.
+This map shows the various divides and their watersheds.

 Filed under Ancient Wisdom, Day Tripping, Earth Phenomena, Local History, Natural Places, PRAIRIES, Sacred Places, Saskatchewan, shamanism, Spirit